masoudkaarimi/javascript-helpers/README.md

+#Javascript Helpers
-"#Javascript Helpers\n Here are some commonly used functions you may use throughout the project"
+Here are some commonly used functions you may use throughout the project